jiezhoucs/must-read/notes/pl/2020-UnsafeRust-ICSE20.md

 It investigates how *unsafe Rust* is used by developed.

 ### Why is the problem important?
+Rust has proven to be an excellent and very promising alternative for C++ or even C. But it still has security flaws.

 ### What is this paper's solution to the problem?
 The paper focuses on analyzing call graphs of Rust programs to better understand